Gallopsled/pwntools/examples/README.md

 # Examples
-While these examples should all work, they are not very representative of the pwntools project.
+While these examples should all work, they are not very representative of the binjitsu project.

 We have a plan to create a separate repository with examples, primarily exploits.
-Until we do so, we recommend new users to look at https://pwntools.readthedocs.org, as this is a better overview of our features.
+Until we do so, we recommend new users to look at https://binjitsu.readthedocs.org, as this is a better overview of our features.

 In no particular order the docstrings for each example: